The S in ESG: How to Communicate Social Impact

 Diversity and inclusion:

 One of our core values is Unite as one team.
-Perspective is everything when it comes to building campaigns that resonate.
+Perspective is everything when building campaigns that resonate.
 That’s why we fully embrace diversity & inclusion by reserving a seat for everyone at the discussion table.
 Because when everyone thrives, everyone succeeds.
-And yes, there’s always a seat on our table for you, too.
+And yes, there’s always a seat at our table for you, too.

 Labour practices:

-We prioritise fair treatment for all our freelancers by offering competitive rates, and payments for work in a timely manner and ensuring excellent working conditions.
+We prioritise fair treatment for all our freelancers by offering competitive rates and timely payments for work, and by ensuring excellent working conditions.

 For our full-time employees, we go the extra mile by providing additional benefits like an extra day of annual leave on their birthdays, Early Bird Fridays (everyone likes an early mark on a Friday), and opportunities for professional growth.